civilnetworks/bug-reports/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: File an issue for a bug
+about: File a report about a bug
 title: Untitled Bug Report
 labels: Bug
 assignees: ''